Skip to main content

 The vulnerability required to enter into these kinds of relationships often makes me feel like a helpless child.
 Reverting to the little girl seeking acceptance once again.
 Knowing full well, this other person has the power to hurt me, simply because I want them to be who I believe them to be and because I want them in my life.

-I've been in this situation several times now and I don't know that being that vulnerable get easier.
-I think it's harder actually, as history shows us how to vulnerability can leave us exposed to pain.
+I've been in this situation several times now and I don't know that being that vulnerable gets easier.
+I think it's harder actually, as history shows us how vulnerability can leave us exposed to pain.

 If I had let fear dictate my choices though, I would have missed out on some beautiful and meaningful relationships I currently enjoy.